GraphQL-Training/lightweight-graphql-react/slides.md

 }
 ```

-The above query has a few simple (nested) fields; this structure is called a **selection set** and tells GraphQL what we want returned.
+The query from the previous slide (above) has a few (nested) fields; this structure is called a **selection set** and tells GraphQL exactly what data we want.

 ???

-Let's have a look at the anatomy of a GraphQL query.

-So here is the graph your query from the previous slides.
-It has a few simple (nested) fields...
+← ...

 ??